Michael Wade (businessman): Political History

 In 2000, he became a treasurer of the Conservative Party, a role he held until 2010.

 In May 2012, Wade was a co-founder of the Conservative Friends of Pakistan.
 He was also Chairman of the group from 2012 to 2015.

 Wade was appointed by Robert Jenrick in July 2020 as a senior advisor on the financing of building safety remediation for domestic tower blocks in the UK.

 Wade was previously appointed a Crown Representative by Minister for the Cabinet Office Francis Maude in April 2013.
 He held this role until 2015 when he became a senior advisor to the Cabinet Office.
 During this time, Wade was involved in the development of Flood Re.

 Honours

 Wade was awarded an OBE in the Queen's 2018 Birthday Honours for services to Government and the Economy.

 Personal life

 Michael Wade married Caroline Dashwood, daughter of Sir Francis Dashwood, in 1997 at the Dashwood family estate, West Wycombe Park.

-Wade bought Trafalgar Park, a Grade 1 listed country house near Salisbury, Wiltshire, in 1995.
+Wade bought Trafalgar Park, a Grade I listed country house near Salisbury, Wiltshire, in 1995.
 During 2021, Wade listed a restored Trafalgar Park for sale and was sold by October 2021.